OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 ## Overview

-The following diagram illustrates the interface of the application contracts:
+The following diagram illustrates the interface of the contracts of published EVM packages:

 ![zOS 2.x UML](img/zos2.png)